(As adopted by the Membership September 20, 2000 revised January 2005, October 2006, October 2013, October 2023)

 - Extra copies of the Officers/Director and Committee reports will be made available to the membership at the Convention prior to the annual meeting.

-- Committee Chairs are required to submit a proposed budget to the Budget & Finance Committee.
+- Committee Chairs are required to submit a proposed budget to the Board if funding is requested. .
 (Enacted 1990 AB)

-- Each year all awards and final statistics shall be published together in the Annual Report.
+- Each year all awards and final statistics shall be published together in a club publication. .

 Section 4.
 Awards: